APltone141/Customer-Lifecycle-Clustering-/README.md

 # 🧠 RFM Customer Segmentation with KMeans

-Segmentasi pelanggan menggunakan analisis RFM (Recency, Frequency, Monetary) dan algoritma KMeans Clustering untuk mengidentifikasi perilaku pelanggan dan memberikan insight strategis untuk bisnis ritel atau e-commerce.
+Customer segmentation using RFM analysis (Recency, Frequency, Monetary) and KMeans Clustering algorithm to identify customer behavior and provide strategic insights for retail or e-commerce businesses.

 ---

-## 📌 Tujuan Proyek
+## 📌 Project Objectives

-- Mengelompokkan pelanggan berdasarkan kebiasaan belanja mereka.
+- Group customers based on their shopping behavior.
-- Menyediakan insight untuk meningkatkan retensi, loyalitas, dan personalisasi kampanye.
+- Provide insights to improve retention, loyalty, and campaign personalization.
-- Memberikan visualisasi dan interpretasi segmen pelanggan.
+- Deliver visualizations and interpretation of customer segments.

 ---

-## 🔍 Metodologi
+## 🔍 Methodology

 1. **Data Preparation**
-   - Pembersihan data, menghapus nilai kosong dan transaksi tidak valid.
+   - Data cleaning, removing null values and invalid transactions.

 2. **Feature Engineering**
-   - Perhitungan nilai Recency, Frequency, dan Monetary dari transaksi pelanggan.
+   - Calculating Recency, Frequency, and Monetary values from customer transactions.

-3. **Normalisasi dan Clustering**
+3. **Normalization and Clustering**
-   - Standardisasi data RFM.
+   - Standardizing the RFM data.
-   - KMeans Clustering dengan pencarian jumlah klaster optimal (Elbow Method & Silhouette Score).
+   - KMeans Clustering with optimal cluster number search (Elbow Method & Silhouette Score).

-4. **Visualisasi dan Interpretasi**
+4. **Visualization and Interpretation**
-   - Visualisasi klaster dengan PCA.
+   - Cluster visualization with PCA.
-   - Profiling dan pemberian label segmen seperti "Loyal Customers", "At Risk", dll.
+   - Profiling and labeling segments like "Loyal Customers", "At Risk", etc.

 5. **Output**
-   - Dataset tersegmentasi.
+   - Segmented dataset.
-   - Insight bisnis dari setiap kelompok pelanggan.
+   - Business insights from each customer group.

 ---

-## 🛠️ Tools dan Library
+## 🛠️ Tools and Libraries

 - Python
 - pandas, numpy
 - matplotlib, seaborn
 - scikit-learn (KMeans, PCA)
-- Streamlit (opsional untuk dashboard interaktif)
+- Streamlit (optional for interactive dashboard)

 ---